Machipla/WallaMarvel/README.md

 Now we will show a quick guide about the main classes in the project, the structure of the targets, as well as the pattern used and why.

+## Installation
+Clone or download the project and perform a `pod install` in the project folder!

 ## Targets
 We have 5 targets in the App
 #### - WallaMarvel